Iron-Ham/RocketMouse/README.md

 ## Application Development Tools

+Development environment has yet to be decided.
+We are either using Xamarin Studio (instructions below), Unreal Engine 4 (now avail. for free with GitHub), or Unity.
+Decision to be made 10/23/14

 We are using [Xamarin Studio](http://xamarin.com/studio) and [MonoGame](http://www.monogame.net/downloads/) to develop the application.
 Xamarin Studio is being used because it allows deployment to iOS, Android, and Windows Phone with a mostly shared code-base between the platforms.
 If deploying to iOS, a Mac is required because Xamarin requires the iOS and XCode libraries, which are only available on OS X. If you are on a Mac, I recommend installing the MonoGame and Xamarin documentation & cheat-sheets in Dash.
 The official Xamarin documentation and starter guides are available [here](http://developer.xamarin.com).

 Please familiarize yourselves with Xamarin by following the [official guide](http://developer.xamarin.com/guides/cross-platform/getting_started/).
 Once you have familiarized yourself with Xamarin, [set up MonoGame](http://www.johankarlsson.net/2014/09/setting-up-monogame-for-ios.html) and familiarize yourself with its API  by building a [Hello World application](http://jaquadro.com/2013/09/monogame-hello-world-on-mac-os-x-and-xamarin-studio/).